-Unlike configuring Wine directly, Bottles handles runner management, dependency installation, and environment configuration through an intuitive graphical interface.
-This guide walks you through installing Bottles via Flatpak on Ubuntu, setting up your first environment, and managing the application.
+Unlike configuring Wine directly, Bottles handles runner management, dependency installation, and environment configuration through a graphical interface.

 What Is Bottles?